Reconstruction of 24th Street Expected to Start in May

 Citizens will start to see signage go up for the first phase of construction as early as May.

-The project will include wider lanes, a longer turning lane at Joliet near the school and smooth paved driveway entrances for every business and residence between the railroad tracks on Quincy to the railroad tracks on Columbia.
+The project will include wider lanes, a longer turning lane at Joliet near the school and smoothly paved driveway entrances for every business and residence between the railroad tracks on Quincy to the railroad tracks on Columbia.

 “It’s going to be a vast improvement over that corrugated, bumpy, narrow road that we call 24th Street,” said Mayor Charles Starnes during Wednesday night’s information meeting about the project, which is engineered by Parkhill and constructed by Houston-based Webber, LLC.